 Google File Ownership - the Good, the Bad, and the Ugly

-File ownership in Google is different from any other file system or cloud services.
-It has huge flexibility, but this leads to a lot of confusion, and the inability to do seemingly simple things.
+File ownership in Google is different from other file systems and cloud services.
+It has huge flexibility, but this can lead to confusion and the inability to do seemingly simple things.

 Simply put, you own files and folders that you create.
 What complicates matters is when you share access to files and folders.
 Ownership of folder contents becomes mixed, and when an individual loses access to their Google account, things can get messy.

 Your group is using one of the strengths of Google Workspace: a single space for all of you to easily collaborate on a single project.
 Now look at the ownership of the contents.
-You can see this in list view, or by clicking the “View Details” icon in card view (an "i" surrounded by a circle):
+You can see this in list view, or by clicking theicon in the tool bar (an "i" surrounded by a circle).

 Yuki can now drag the Raw data file into another folder to re-organize it.